kimbertham/LASER_SNAKE-PROJECT/README.md

     }
   }
  ```
-<li><p>I also had trouble keeping track of the multipe SetTimeouts and ensureing there was always a working clear function for all of them. </p></li>
+<li><p>I had trouble keeping track of the multiple SetTimeouts and ensuring there was always a working clear function for all of them. </p></li>
  <ul>

+<h2> Wins <h2>
+ <p> I found this project to be very helpful in developing my experience with problem solving as I intially had trouble seperating the idea of actually moving the grid cells and adding classes to instead give the appearance of movement.
+This really solidified my understanding of vanilla JavaScript and really gave me a chance to grow confident in using methods and functions to manipulate the users experience. </p>
+<p> I was able to finish the basic game earlier than I thought which gave me time to experiment with adding in the poison and laser features in a way that made current code reusable across different use cases.

+ <h2> Bugs and Future content </h2>
+ <p> Currently the game function is running on a SetTimeout functions with a speed relative to the snake length.
+This means after a certains increase in levels the games becomes too fast and it becomes very difficult to play.
+To solve this i could set a maximum speed limit after a certain point or alter the equation so the increase in speed i slower allowing for more level increases.